Kayli/logspub/dev-python.md

 - generator function
   - enables lazy evaluation
+  - can be used to model infinite sets
   - implemented using 'yield' keyword
   - create generator object and defer execution of a function until next(gen) is called